Full spectrum versus broad spectrum CBD oil, what’s the difference between the two and which one is best?

 Full Spectrum versus Broad Spectrum CBD Oil?
-The key difference between two is the amount of THC present.
-Full Spectrum CBD Oil contains less than 0.3% THC which means you get the full benefits of plant without the high.
+The key difference between the two is the amount of THC present.
+Full Spectrum CBD Oil contains less than 0.3% THC which means you get the full benefits of the plant without the high.
 Whilst Broad Spectrum CBD Oil contains a non-detectable amount of THC.
 This is particularly beneficial for those who are concerned about the effects of THC or do not want THC to be showed in in blood tests.

 Frequently Asked Questions: